BushraAnamUC/Properties-of-Nanomaterials/README.md

 sqlite3 SalesDB.db < sql/insert_data.sql
 If using MySQL:

-sql
+**sql**
 Copy code
 mysql -u username -p SalesDB < sql/create_tables.sql mysql -u username -p SalesDB < sql/insert_data.sql Database Schema

-Tables and Relationships:
+## **Tables and Relationships:**
 Materials: Stores information about different nanomaterials.

-MaterialID: Unique identifier for each material.
+-MaterialID: Unique identifier for each material.
-MaterialName: Name of the material.
+-MaterialName: Name of the material.
-ParticleSize: Size of the particles in nanometers.
+-ParticleSize: Size of the particles in nanometers.
-Doping: Doping element used.
+-Doping: Doping element used.
-SynthesisMethod: Method used for synthesis.
+-SynthesisMethod: Method used for synthesis.
-Properties: Stores properties of the materials.
+-Properties: Stores properties of the materials.

-PropertyID: Unique identifier for each property record.
+-PropertyID: Unique identifier for each property record.
-MaterialID: Identifier linking to the material.
+-MaterialID: Identifier linking to the material.
-PropertyName: Name of the property.
+-PropertyName: Name of the property.
-PropertyValue: Value of the property.
+-PropertyValue: Value of the property.
-Units: Units of the property value.
+-Units: Units of the property value.
-Experiments: Stores details of experiments conducted on the materials.
+-Experiments: Stores details of experiments conducted on the materials.

-ExperimentID: Unique identifier for each experiment.
+-ExperimentID: Unique identifier for each experiment.
-MaterialID: Identifier linking to the material.
+-MaterialID: Identifier linking to the material.
-Date: Date of the experiment.
+-Date: Date of the experiment.
-ResearcherID: Identifier linking to the researcher.
+-ResearcherID: Identifier linking to the researcher.
-Equipment: Equipment used in the experiment.
+-Equipment: Equipment used in the experiment.
-Conditions: Conditions under which the experiment was conducted.
+-Conditions: Conditions under which the experiment was conducted.
-Researchers: Stores information about researchers.
+-Researchers: Stores information about researchers.

-ResearcherID: Unique identifier for each researcher.
+-ResearcherID: Unique identifier for each researcher.
-ResearcherName: Name of the researcher.
+-ResearcherName: Name of the researcher.
-Affiliation: Affiliation of the researcher.
+-Affiliation: Affiliation of the researcher.
-ContactInfo: Contact information of the researcher.
+-ContactInfo: Contact information of the researcher.

-Sample Data
+##**Sample Data**

 Sample data is provided in the sql/insert_data.sql file to populate the database tables with initial records.

-Data Analysis
+##**Data Analysis**

 SQL queries are used to perform various analyses, including: